andygilet/real-estate-price-prediction/README.txt

             None

         Cyril Verwimp:
+            I made the data_analyse and cleaning part !
+Ibrahim helped me with the cleaning !
+            The project was really intersting and challenging !
+And I liked it a lot :)

         Ibrahim Mettioui:
            I struggle with the scrapping but thanks to Andy and Cyril for helping me to clarify and to contribute to the project